eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 ### Limitations

-The Flexmi editor does not yet offer syntax highlighting, error reporting, or synchronisation with the Outline view for the YAML flavour.
+The Flexmi editor does not yet offer error reporting or synchronisation with the Outline view for the YAML flavour.

 ## Resources